mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/Running the Game.md

 Finally, you're responsible for making all of the stuff that the PCs encounter and react to in the game.
 That not only includes NPCs with skills and aspects, but it also includes the aspects on scenes, environments, and objects, as well as the dilemmas and challenges that make up a scenario of Fate.
 You provide the prompts that give your group a reason to play this game to begin with---what problems they face, what issues they have to resolve, whom they're opposing, and what they'll have to go through in order to win the day.

 This job gets a whole section all on its own.
-See [Scenes, Sessions, and Scenarios](../scenes-sessions-scenarios/index.html).
+See [[Scenes, Sessions, and Scenarios]]